pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup report.md summarizing the results
+* video.mp4 with one full lap around the track one

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track one by executing